Skip to main content

 ✓

-Deep native integration with Google Ads, Search Console, and the broader Google ecosystem
+Deep native integration with Google Ads, Search Console, Looker Studio, and 100+ partner tools in the broader Google ecosystem

 ✓

-Machine learning-powered predictive audiences and automated insights reduce manual analysis effort
+Machine learning-powered predictive audiences (purchase probability, churn probability, predicted revenue) reduce manual analysis effort

 ✓